mpv-player/mpv/DOCS/man/en/options.rst

 ``--speed=<0.01-100>``
     Slow down or speed up playback by the factor given as parameter.

-``--srate=<Hz>``
-    Select the output sample rate to be used (of course sound cards have limits on this).
-If the sample frequency selected is different from that of the current media, the lavrresample audio filter will be inserted into the audio filter layer to compensate for the difference.

 ``--start=<relative time>``
     Seek to given time position.